tarun29061990/khoj/README.md

 Params:
-    term - A string which represents the query passed by the user (Required parameter otherwise, Error code 400 if not provided) count - Count of results the response data should limit to sort - Ordering the response based on some paramenter.
+    term - A string which represents the query passed by the user (Required parameter, If not provided 400 error code will be thrown) count - Count of results the response data should limit to sort - Ordering the response based on some paramenter.
            (Right now only ordering by popularity is supported)